TheDerpySage/base-srcds/README.md

 # tds/base-srcds

 A fork of leighmacdonald/base-srcds:latest with very very minor edits.

-Particularly, the hostname in the entry script and using latest stable builds of sourcemod and metamod.
+- Use of the Hostname env var
+- Persistent and readable volumes for logs, sm_data, and sm_game
+- Embedding the update command before starting the server, streamlining updates.

 ## Sample docker-compose.yaml

     version: "3.4"
     services:
-      voov:
+      server:
-        image: "base-srcds:dev"
+        image: "tds/base-srcds:latest"
         restart: "unless-stopped"
         ports:
         - "27015:27015"